-Join Ian Lurie for an in-depth discussion in this video Providing value in your marketing, part of Internet Marketing Basics.
+Join Ian Lurie for an in-depth discussion in this video Providing value in your marketing, part of Learning Internet Marketing.

 So you've established your audience of the weird.
 You know who you're going to talk to first and you know that, you're pretty confident that they're going to reach out to other people pfor you.
 But weird only gets you so far.
 You also have to be useful.
 And useful means in some way providing definite value.
 This is the easiest way to make yourself and your marketing and your message useful.
 My favorite way is to answer questions.
 Again, because it's very straightforward.
 And there's some great research tools.
 If you take a look at Google.
 And you type in a phase as a question like is a wedding dress.

 Or I can type in a question about rhubarb.
 And when I type that in, I can find out what people are asking.
 And then I can go answer that question either in a blog post or in a video or in a printed ad or whatever.
 I can go to a site like quora.com which is purely built for question and answer.
 That's all it does and people are asking questions on there on a whole range of topics from marketing to sports to celebrities.
 Find the questions that the most people are following and that have the biggest discussions and then you can take that and use that.